Driving in Florida

 Road Networks

-Main roads in Florida are basically county roads, state roads, highways, US highways or Interstates.
-All main roads are numbered and as a rule of thumb, even numbered roads traverse the state east-west and odd numbered roads go north-south.
+Main roads in Florida are basically county roads, state roads, highways, US highways, or Interstates.
+All main roads are numbered, and as a rule of thumb, even-numbered roads traverse the state east-west, and odd-numbered roads go north-south.

 Interstates and other main highways now use mile-marker exit numbers rather than purely sequential.

-Read more about Floridaโ€™s Toll Roads.
+Read more about Florida’s Toll Roads.

 Gas (Petrol)

-At some petrol stations you can pay for your fuel using a credit card at the pump but sometimes you need to pay in advance inside the station.
-Not all credit cards are accepted at the pump; some pumps will ask for your ZIP code which is no good if you do not live in the United States.
+At some petrol stations, you can pay for your fuel using a credit card at the pump, but sometimes you need to pay in advance inside the station.
+Not all credit cards are accepted at the pump; some pumps will ask for your ZIP code, which is no good if you do not live in the United States.

 Amtrak Auto Train